HomeTop HeadlinesSpecial Guest at Trump Speech Arrested

 A Minneapolis resident invited to President Donald Trump’s State of the Union as Representative Ilhan Omar’s guest was detained and escorted out of the chamber on Tuesday night, Feb.
 24, 2026 — a dramatic episode that renewed fierce debate over the administration’s widening immigration enforcement efforts.

-Aliya Rahman, who had been violently apprehended by Immigration and Customs Enforcement (ICE) agents the previous month, was removed from the Capitol by Capitol Police during the address for what officers called “disruption of Congress.”
+Aliya Rahman, 43, who had been violently apprehended by Immigration and Customs Enforcement (ICE) agents in January, was removed from the Capitol by Capitol Police during the address for what officers called “disruption of Congress.”
 Her attorney condemned the move as “a blatant abuse of power,” arguing she was targeted for “simply standing in silence.”

-Rahman stated she was injured during the confrontation and taken to the emergency room.
+Rahman was injured during the confrontation at the SOTU speech and was taken to the emergency room.
 After treatment, she was arrested and accused of unlawful conduct, according to Representative Omar.
 Rahman said she was released from custody just before 4 a.m. in Washington, D.C.

 ICE operations throughout the Twin Cities have recently drawn significant backlash from residents and local officials.